Automated Identity Threat Detection in Private Equity

 What is the timeframe to deploy AI identity threat detection?

-Deployment takes 10-14 weeks: weeks 1-2 cover API credential setup and system mapping across your deal infrastructure; weeks 3-6 involve data ingestion, baseline behavioral model training, and false-positive tuning with your IT team; weeks 7-10 are pilot phase with your highest-risk systems (Intralinks, Datasite); weeks 11-14 cover full production rollout and handoff.
-Most Private Equity clients see measurable results - meaningful alert reduction and first genuine threat detection - within 60 days of go-live, with ROI acceleration accelerating as the model learns your firm's seasonal deal cycles and role-based patterns.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover API credential setup and system mapping across your deal infrastructure.
+Weeks 4-10 cover data ingestion, baseline behavioral model training, false-positive tuning with your IT team, and pilot testing with your highest-risk systems (Intralinks, Datasite).
+Weeks 11-14 cover full production rollout and handoff.
+A rollout like this is scoped to show measurable results - meaningful alert reduction and first genuine threat detection - within 60 days of go-live, with returns compounding as the model learns your firm's seasonal deal cycles and role-based patterns.

-How does AI-powered identity threat detection ensure data security for Private Equity firms?
+How does identity threat detection ensure data security for Private Equity firms?

 How does AI identity threat detection adapt to the unique needs of Private Equity firms?